In This Episode

 “I’m gonna say about easily 15 years ago now working with a preschooler, goodness, who would now be a young man.
 And I had this little lending library of sensory strategies and tools and one of the things we had I think it was the weighted frog.
 I saw him weekly for therapy.
 And so we loaned it out to… he was going to give it a try…when they came back for their therapy session the next week, he was upset, he asked me, “Why do I have to give my only friend back?”

 This is the kind of effect that Manimo has on so many.
 It is due to Karine’s attention to detail, her incredible passion, and her sense of product-market fit for sensory tools.

 Throughout the course of the Sensory Friendly Solutions Podcast, we want to ensure that you take action.
 Moreover, we hope we have, in some way, improve your quality of life.

 This week’s Innovation Segment is no surprise.
 Christel has represented fdmt at trade shows.
-She has used their sensory tools including Manimo & fdmt’s product lineup as an occupational therapist too.
+She has used their sensory tools including Manimo & fdmt’s product lineup in the past.
 We highly encourage you to learn more about Manimo and sensory tools.